Leon Furze

 Resistance as a Framework for Combating Cognitive Offload

-The post discusses the necessity of resistance in using AI for education, comparing it to physical training.
+This post discusses the necessity of resistance in using AI for education, comparing it to physical training.
 While generative AI can lead to cognitive laziness, integrating resistance can help maintain learning integrity.
-The author proposes a framework exploring expertise, evaluation, metacognition, cognitive stretch, and feedback to ensure beneficial AI usage.
+Here’s a framework exploring expertise, evaluation, metacognition, cognitive stretch, and feedback to ensure beneficial AI usage.

 You Don’t Need an AI Policy